.png)

 Analysis & verification

-Klim analyzes and reviews the data on emissions reduction and storage.
+Klim analyses and reviews the data on emissions reduction and storage.

 STEP 6